A hepatobiliary iminodiacetic acid (HIDA) scan is an imaging procedure used to diagnose problems of the liver, gallbladder and bile ducts.

-For a HIDA scan, also known as cholescintigraphy and hepatobiliary scintigraphy, a radioactive tracer is injected into a vein in your arm.
+For a HIDA scan, also known as cholescintigraphy or hepatobiliary scintigraphy, a radioactive tracer is injected into a vein in your arm.
 The tracer travels through your bloodstream to your liver, where the bile-producing cells take it up.
 The tracer then travels with the bile into your gallbladder and through your bile ducts to your small intestine.

 A nuclear medicine scanner (gamma camera) tracks the flow of the tracer from your liver into your gallbladder and small intestine and creates computer images.

 The gallbladder serves as a reservoir for a yellow-green fluid produced in your liver (bile).
 Bile flows from your liver into your gallbladder, where it's held until needed during the digestion of food.
 When you eat, your gallbladder releases bile into the bile duct, where it's carried to the upper part of the small intestine (duodenum) to help break down fat in food.

 A HIDA scan is most often done to evaluate your gallbladder.
 It's also used to look at the bile-excreting function of your liver and to track the flow of bile from your liver into your small intestine.
 A HIDA scan is often used with X-ray and ultrasound.